 The task was daunting.
 I didn’t know where to begin.
 There is a lot of free fantasy advice available on the interwebs, but not much guidance about creating baseball projections.
 Any explanation I found was old, overly complicated, and intimidating.

-And then I came across “Projecting X”, by Mike Podhorzer (click here if you’re interested in purchasing the newest version of the book “Projecting X 2.0”).
+And then I came across the original “Projecting X”, by Mike Podhorzer (click here if you’re interested in purchasing the newest version of the book “Projecting X 2.0”).

 I’m a huge believer in the book.
 I’ve used it to create my own projections, and I highly recommend it.

 What I LikeD About The Book

 - It’s concise and to the point.
-After reading the 35 pages of content, you’ll quickly be on your way to creating your own projections.
+After reading the 50-page book, you’ll quickly be on your way to creating your own projections.
 We’re not talking about nights and nights of reading before you’re up and running.

 - It’s actionable.
-In addition to information about how to develop the projections, Podhorzer gives you step-by-step instructions on how to create your own Microsoft Excel projection spreadsheet (the book does require Microsoft Excel).
+In addition to information about how to develop the projections, Podhorzer gives you step-by-step instructions on how to create your own Microsoft Excel projection spreadsheet (the formulas outlined in the book do require Microsoft Excel).

 - The instructions are very clear.
 Things like the exact cell to type a formula in and the specific formula to enter in each cell.
 Here’s an example, with a real screenshot from the book: